maratbn/RainbowPayPress/rainbowpaypress/readme.txt

 * For better privacy, loading Stripe checkout.js only when the user clicks to open the Stripe Checkout dialog.
 * Indicating to the user when the Stripe Checkout dialog is initializing and opening.
+* Renamed MySQL database table 'plugin_stripe_payment_press_transactions' to 'plugin_rainbow_pay_press_transactions'.
+Users of version 1.0.0 upgrading to 2.0.0 who already have data in the old table will have to manually export it from the old table and import it into the new table using Adminer or a similar plugin that can export / import database tables.

 = 1.0.0 =
 * Initial public release.